spryker/spryker-docs/docs/pbc/all/customer-relationship-management/202212.0/base-shop/manage-using-glue-api/customers/glue-api-manage-customer-addresses.md

 ## Installation

-For details on the modules that provide the API functionality and how to install them, see [Glue API: Customer Access Feature Integration](/docs/pbc/all/identity-access-management/{{page.version}}/install-and-upgrade/install-the-customer-account-management-glue-api.html).
+For details on the modules that provide the API functionality and how to install them, see [Install the Customer Access Glue API](/docs/pbc/all/identity-access-management/{{page.version}}/install-and-upgrade/install-the-customer-account-management-glue-api.html).

 ## Add an address